-Believing that his political “power” gave him the right to defy the large cattle barons, who were headed by Albert J. Bothwell, Averell began to complain to authorities about the encroachments taken on homestead lands by the cattlemen.
+Believing that his political “power” gave him the right to defy the large cattle barons, headed by Albert J. Bothwell, Averell began to complain to authorities about the encroachments taken on homestead lands by the cattlemen.
 Averell also opposed the Maverick Law, passed in 1884, which provided that unbranded calves found on the open range became the exclusive property of the Wyoming Stock Growers Association.
-These complaints obviously put him at immediate odds with Albert J. Bothwell.
+These complaints put him at immediate odds with Albert J. Bothwell.

 In the meantime, Averell became close friends with Ellen “Kate” Watson, a neighboring homesteader, who helped him in the saloon.
 Before long, they became so close that they planned to marry after Watson proved her homestead.
-Watson was soon also caught up in the bitterness against the large cattle barons.
+Watson was soon caught up in the bitterness against the prominent cattle barons.
 Finally, with a new governor, the 1888 Legislature repealed the Maverick Law under heavy pressure from the small cattle and landowners.

 Legally, Averell began to round up range strays, branding them as his own.
-In the meantime, he began to write a series of letters to several local newspapers, venting his feelings against the cattle barons, calling them as thieves and killers, especially after they had accused Watson of running a “Hog Ranch.”
+In the meantime, he began to write a series of letters to several local newspapers, venting his feelings against the cattle barons, calling them thieves and killers, especially after they had accused Watson of running a “Hog Ranch.”

-Though the men were charged with murder, key witnesses began to mysteriously die or disappear and all of them were acquitted.
+Though the men were charged with murder, key witnesses began to die or disappear mysteriously, and all of them were acquitted.
 Both Averell and “Cattle Kate” were “tried” in the press, which was owned or influenced by the cattle barons, and branded as “outlaws.”
 Bothwell later acquired both homesteads of the murdered victims.

-Later investigations into the whole affair have found that most likely neither James Averell, nor his girlfriend Ellen “Cattle Kate” Watson, were guilty of any crime.
+Later investigations into the whole affair have found that most likely neither James Averell nor his girlfriend, Ellen “Cattle Kate” Watson, were guilty of any crime.